votinginfoproject/Metis/README.md

 and that's for the Dashboard.
 The other is a non-interactive client, and that's for the Express API.
 So pull you actual env vars from the proper clients.

+### Testing - Early Vote Site

+Early Vote Site has Clojurescript tests that are run by the `doo` plugin, and the command has been aliased to:

+`lein test`

+It will compile the Clojurescript to JS and run the tests as specified in `early-vote-site.test-runner` namespace.
+If you create a new test namespace in another file, simply require it in the `test-runner` and it will be run so long as it is in a namespace that starts with `early-vote-site`.

 ### Start it up

 You have a couple of options to run locally.
 You can use node directly, or you can use grunt.
 The benefits of using grunt are: